 See our Machine Guns policy summary for a comprehensive discussion of this issue.

 - Minn.
 Stat. § 609.67, subd.
 2. “Machine gun” is defined as “any firearm designed to discharge, or capable of discharging automatically more than once by a single function of the trigger.”
 Minn.
 Stat. § 609.67, subd.
 1(a).
-A “trigger activator” is a removable manual or power driven trigger activating device constructed and designed so that, when attached to a firearm, the rate at which the trigger may be pulled increases and the rate of fire of the firearm increases to that of a machine gun.
+A “trigger activator” is a removable manual or power driven trigger activating device constructed and designed so that, when attached to a firearm, the rate at which the trigger may be pulled increases and the rate of fire of the firearm increases to that of a machine gun or a device that allows a semiautomatic firearm to shoot more than one shot with a single pull of the trigger or by harnessing the recoil of energy of the semiautomatic firearm to which it is affixed so that the trigger resets and continues firing without additional physical manipulation of the trigger.
 Minn.
 Stat. § 609.67, subd.
 1(d).
 A “machine gun conversion kit” means any part or combination of parts designed and intended for use in converting a weapon into a machine gun, and any combination of parts from which a machine gun can be assembled.
 Minn.
 Stat. § 609.67, subd.
 1(e).

 - Minn.
 Stat. § 609.67, subd.
 3.